Ross ‘Roscoe’ Kinnaird Steps Down As One Of Golf’s Top Snappers.

 Ross, or Roscoe as he’s more affectionately known to his many friends, packed away his photographer’s credential for a last time at Sunday’s concluding Hero Hero World Tour Championship.

-At first, I was very rookie journalist trying to find my way, at first dabbling in a little photo/journalism before journalism took over, a career peaking in filing golf copy to five six or seven different newspapers a day .. a little less for Sunday papers.
+At first, I was very rookie journalist struggling a litte in finding my way.
+At first, I dabbled in a little photo/journalism before journalism took over, and a career that peaked in filing golf copy to some six or seven different newspapers a day .. a little less for Sunday papers.

-In those early, pre-interent, pre-live TV coverage days it was a very close knit group of media and photographers travelling the tournaments across the world, and while that sounds exciting, it was but what made it special was the friends you made.
+In those early, pre-interent, pre-live TV coverage days it was a very close knit group of media and photographers travelling to the tournaments across Europe, the Middle East and Asia, and while it sounded all exciting it was though what made it special was the friends you made.

-You’ve heard the tour’s are like family, as that is what it like, and establishing relationships that would last your entire working career and then after.
+You’ve probably heard that for those working on the tours is like being among your family, as that is what it was like, and you were, in the process, establishing relationships that would last your entire working career and then after.

 Those friends became special as you travelled together, spent an awful lot of time in media centres, resided at the same hotels, went out to dinner, enjoyed a few drinks in a bar somewwhere, and just undertook things that friends do and being ‘on the road’ often for a few weeks at time, so friendships were important.

-They made being at a golf tournament special.
+They made being at a golf tournament special, so thank you Roscoe for your part.

 I learnt so much being out on course, inside the ropes in their company, as well as from my dear written media colleagues.

-We also got into a bit of mischief, played a lot of golf, consumed the odd beer and plenty of glasses of French red but they were great times.
+We also got into a bit of mischief, played a lot of golf, consumed the odd beer and enjoyed a few glasses of French red though there’s no denying they were great times.

 It’s been great sharing the journey with you, Roscoe.